 Regina Foster

 Wisdom Watch co-founder Regina Foster is a gerontologist and entrepreneur, who worked as a VCU clinician for several years in the specialty field of urology, while gaining expertise in the academic science of gerontology.
 She is passionately anti-ageist and holds a master's degree in gerontology from VCU.
 Foster's studies were inspired by lived experience as a long-distance caregiver for her late grandmother, who had dementia.
 Foster has been able to transform her lived experience into a mission to educate caregivers on the skill and expertise required to care for elders.
 Foster, who has distinguished herself as a leader in senior care and training for caregivers, also is founder of Foster Senior Services.
+Foster's many accomplishments include being the visionary creator of QueenAged, a premium skincare brand that offers products for addressing the skin challenges faced by women as we age.

 Dr. Stephen B. Towns Sr.